 Then, Touko lost the sound of her own breathing.
 She lost the sound of the wind and her aunt’s voice.
 The next thing she heard was her aunt trying to encourage her.

-Every six months, merchant wagons came to the village from the capital.
-While the village was usually a quiet place, the presence of the merchants made it lively and bustling for a few weeks out of the year.
+Every six months, black carts came to the village from the capital.
+While the village was usually a quiet place, the presence of the merchants that rode on the carts made it lively and bustling for a few weeks out of the year.

-The merchant carts were made in factories in the capital, and they were enormous.
+The black carts were made in factories in the capital, and they were enormous.
 Because they had to pass through forests haunted by Fire Fiends, the carts were painted completely black, including the window coverings.
-A cart’s appearance in the forest resembled a great black bull parting the trees.
+A black cart’s appearance in the forest resembled a great black bull parting the trees.

 In the evening, the carts closed up and no one shopped, because it would be a terrible waste of light.
 The villagers returned to their homes before full nightfall, and the cart crews slept inside their black vehicles.